 Q: Can this also be used to pitch and plan an internal plan?

 A: Absolutely – it’s meant for both external and internal pitching.
 That’s why we set the annual pricing to be affordable for small businesses.
 It’s only $139.95 to use LivePlan as an internal management tool.

 Q: Mortgage industry – do you have any research on this?

 A: Palo Alto Software doesn’t do market research as a service but we do partner with companies that do have that as their main business.
-You can search for Market Research data for by industry on our site.

 Q: Where can I find investors for health and wellness?